fimassuda/overtime-app/README.md

 - Needs to be documented if employee did not log overtime

 ## UI:
-- Bootstrap -> formatting
+- x Bootstrap -> formatting

 ## Refactor TODOS:
 - Refactor user association integration test in post_spec
-- Add a full name for users